AD | Featured

 Incorporate pleasant textures

-Texture is an extremely underrated element of home decorating.
-A woollen blanket, a plush throw pillow, a stone-tiled coffee table—these things can provide the textural variety that makes your room a truly pleasant place to be.
-Texture should ideally be as important as colour in your selection process for choosing new pieces, and even though online shopping can make this challenging, it’s still an important thing to consider.
+The texture is an extremely underrated element of home decorating.
+A woollen blanket, a plush throw pillow, a stone-tiled coffee table—these things can provide the textural variety that make a room a truly pleasant place to be.
+The texture should ideally be as important as colour in your selection process for choosing new pieces, and even though online shopping can make this challenging, it’s still an important thing to consider.